Tuberculosis is a bacterial disease.

-Rates of TB infection are much lower in the United States.
-In Washington State, we average about 200 cases per year.
+Rates of TB infection are much lower in the U.S. In Washington, we average about 200 cases per year.
 In Pierce County, the number is between 15 and 25.
 The disease is also very treatable with the right medication.

 - Investigate all reports of suspected TB.